remy/remysharp.com/public/blog/is-jquery-still-relevant.md

 ### JavaScript library distribution

-The chart below is a query from July 2017 aggregating the count of the library name over a total of 998,346 web sites collected.
-The chart shows that jQuery accounts for a massive 39% of libraries found on the web sites.
+The chart below is a query from July 2017 aggregating the count of the library name over a total of 474,058 unique URLs collected.
+The chart shows that jQuery accounts for a massive 83% of libraries found on the web sites.

 Reading through the next libraries, jQuery UI _requires_ jQuery, as does Bootstrap and FlexSlider.
 Modernizr isn't a "do thing" library, nor are many of